kavisha3012/flutter-exercise/06-loop/README.md

 Expected Output:
 Number of digits: 5

-## 0610-Write a C program to find first and last digit of a number.
+## 0610-Write a program to find first and last digit of a number.
 Test Data :
 Input number: 1234